HmimssaSoufiane/PrivacyPolicyDialog-DialogFragment/README.md

 <img src="Capture.PNG" width="250" >

 # Step 1.
-Add the JitPack repository to your build file</h1>
+Add the JitPack repository to your build file
 # # Add it in your root build.gradle at the end of repositories:
 ```
 	allprojects {